Python API

 - property data_type

-- delete_descriptors(self: imfusion.labels._bindings.Project, descriptors: List[imfusion.labels._bindings.Descriptor]) None
+- delete_descriptors(self: imfusion.labels._bindings.Project, descriptors: list[imfusion.labels._bindings.Descriptor]) None

 “Remove the given descriptors from the project.